 - Bring Hand Sanitizer and use it regularly

-- Stay home if you or anyone you have been in recent contact with has symptoms of COVID or other illnesses
+- Stay home if you or anyone you have been in recent contact with someone who has symptoms of COVID or other illnesses

 - Keep your distance.
 Respect In & Out lanes established by neighbors, Let the previous group finish before approaching.